How are your social media marketing efforts doing these days? Are you getting customers, followers?

 Facebook is an excellent example of a membership site.
 If you want the full experience of Facebook, you have to log in, as a member, to get it.
 You can access some of Facebook without logging in, like a person’s page, for example, but you’ll only get a portion of what’s available as a member.

 Yes, it’s free to sign up for an account.
 It’s when you want to market on Facebook that it’s no longer free.
 At least not to most of us.

 There are some marketing gurus out there who claim they can position their product or service organically and get great results.
-But certainly that’s not true for most of us.
+But certainly, that’s not true for most of us.

-In order to market effectively, via ads and sponsored stories, you gotta pay to play.
+To market effectively, via ads and sponsored stories, you gotta pay to play.

 And I say effectively with tongue in cheek because the mere fact that you pay to run ads on Facebook doesn’t necessarily mean that you’ll make money.
-It’s still no guarantee and you can feel like chucking your laptop out the window and retiring to a deserted island trying to figure it all out.
+It’s still no guarantee, and you can feel like chucking your laptop out the window and retiring to a deserted island trying to figure it all out.